Ahmed-Naeim/Ahmed-Naeim/README.md

   </a>
 </p>

-A versatile Software Solutions Engineer with a Mechatronics foundation and hands-on expertise in Software Engineering[cite: 10]. [cite_start]As Co-Founder and Software & Control Lead at FABRL, I’ve delivered end-to-end IoT platforms and cloud-native services using C, C#, Python, Node.js (ExpressJS), and ASP .NET Core.
+A versatile Software Solutions Engineer with a Mechatronics foundation and hands-on expertise in Software Engineering.
+As Co-Founder and Software & Control Lead at FABRL, I’ve delivered end-to-end IoT platforms and cloud-native services using C, C#, Python, Node.js (ExpressJS), and ASP .NET Core.

 ---